kubedb/docs/docs/guides/proxysql/overview/overview.md

 1 row in set (0.00 sec)
 ```

-- **`hostgroup_id`**: the hostgroup in which this server resides.
-Same server can be part of more than one hostgroup
+- **`hostgroup_id`**: the host group in which this server resides.
+The same server can be part of more than one host group
 - **`hostname`**, **`port`**: the TCP endpoint of the server
 - **`gtid_port`**: the port at which ProxySQL Binlog Reader listens on for GTID tracking
 - **`status`**:
  - `ONLINE` - server is fully operational
-  - `SHUNNED` - either too many connection errors in a time or replication lag exceeded the allowed threshold and therefore the sever is temporarily out
+ - `SHUNNED` - either too many connection errors in time or replication lag exceeded the allowed threshold and therefore the server is temporarily out
  - `OFFLINE_SOFT` - in this mode, new connections aren't accepted anymore, until the existing connections became inactive.
 That means connections are kept in use until the current transaction is completed.
 This allows to gracefully detach a backend server.
  - `OFFLINE_HARD` - in this mode, the existing connections are dropped, while new connections aren't accepted either.
-It means deleting the server from a hostgroup, or taking it out of the hostgroup temporarily
+It means deleting the server from a host group, or taking it out of the host group temporarily
-- **`weight`** - probability of choosing a server from a hostgroup with larger weight value is high.
+- **`weight`** - the probability of choosing a server from a host group with a larger weight value is high.
 - **`compression`** - value greater than 0, new connections to that server will use compression
 - **`max_connections`** - the maximum number of connections ProxySQL will open to this server
 - **`max_replication_lag`** - value must be in range, 0 <= `max_replication_lag` <= 126144000.
-In that range, ProxySQL will regularly monitor replication lag and if it goes beyond such threshold it will temporary shun the host until replication catch ups
+In that range, ProxySQL will regularly monitor replication lag and if it goes beyond such threshold it will temporary shun the host until replication catch-ups
 - **`use_ssl`** - if set to 1, connections use SSL.
 - **`max_latency_ms`** - if a host has a greater ping time than `max_latency_ms`, it is excluded from the connection pool (although the server stays `ONLINE`)
-- **`comment`** - user defined text field
+- **`comment`** - user-defined text field

 ##### mysql_users

-This table describes the users of MySQL that are used connect to the backend server.
+This table describes the users of MySQL that are used to connect to the backend server.

 ```sql
 ProxySQLAdmin> SHOW CREATE TABLE mysql_users\G